Saltarelle/SaltarelleCompiler/readme.md

 All these things are on the todo list to address, in the approximate order above, but not until after the official release.

-Also, it does not support things that just doesn't make sense in JavaScript, such as
+Also, it does not support things that just don't make sense in JavaScript, such as

 * pointers
 * lock (object) {}